 Best and Worst Excuses for Being Late to Work

 There are lots of excuses for missing work, either for taking a day off or for coming in late.
 Some excuses are legitimate, such as when a babysitter cancels at the last minute, you or a family member are sick, or your car doesn't start.
-Other excuses, however, are just too bizarre or inappropriate to work.
+Other excuses, however, are just too bizarre or inappropriate.
+Even if you’ve run out of excuses, there are some reasons that you shouldn’t use when you’re telling your boss why you’re running late.

 Best Excuses for Being Late to Work